-Hi!
-I'm Eduardo.
 I'm a first year math Ph.D. student at Brown University.
-Previously I was an undergrad student at the Mathematics and Statistics Institute of the University of São Paulo (IME-USP).
+Previously I was an undergraduate at the Mathematics and Statistics Institute of the University of São Paulo (IME-USP).
+I am currently a Chancellor Robert Fellow at Brown.

-I studied Riemannian Geometry for my undegraduate thesis under Prof. Claudio Gorodski, following the FAPESP project 21/10816-4.
+I studied Riemannian geometry for my undegraduate thesis under Prof. Claudio Gorodski, as the FAPESP project 21/10816-4.

-I am currently interested in holomorphic dynamics, quasiconformal maps, Teichmüller spaces, differential geometry, gauge theory, ergodic theory and mathematical physics.
+I am interested in holomorphic dynamics, quasiconformal maps, Riemann surfaces, Teichmüller spaces, differential geometry and ergodic theory.

-I am proud to have been an organizer of the S4 student seminar group at IME-USP, which aims to present interesting topics and ideas in math to new undergraduate students.
+I was an organizer of the S4 student seminar group at IME-USP, which aims to present interesting topics and ideas in math to new undergraduate students.
 Here is a link to some past seminars on Youtube.

 Office: Room 011, Kassar House